 If you were a well-paid middle manager and you were laid off, you’re probably finding that the jobs you used to interview for are nowhere to be found.

 • Thanks to technology, many companies can produce products of market-acceptable quality regardless of where they are around the world.
-If you’ve been your products based on how they or how good they are, you might be discovering that your sales are slipping or have fallen off completely.
+If you’ve been your products based on how they function or how good they are, you might be discovering that your sales are slipping or have fallen off completely.

 • Thanks to the ubiquitous reach of the Internet and faster and faster delivery services, consumers can buy whatever they want from wherever and whomever they want.
 If you’re a bricks and mortar business that relied on foot traffic, you might be waking up to the new reality that your customers are using you as a hands-on showroom before they purchase online.

 If you’ve experienced any of these situations, you’re probably wondering what to do to build — or rebuild — the business you want.
 What is becoming clearer is that today’s consumer is looking for ways to find authenticity and real passion in a world full of digitally homogenized pabulum.
 The answer is what we’ve discussed so many times before in this blog — that is that while a good brand makes people feel good, a great brand makes people feel good about themselves.
-Consumers want brands that deliver what they promise while also delivering a good dose of positive experiences.
-This is the concept of Tribal Equity™, the value of a person or organization’s identity to the tribe(s) that matter most to them.
+Consumers want that deliver what they promise while also delivering a good dose of positive experiences.
+This is the concept of Tribal Equity™, the value of a person or ‘s identity to the tribe(s) that matter most to them.

-In the case of brand phenom Harley-Davidson, senior vice president and chief marketing officer Mark-Hans Richer told The New York Times this about the iconic motorcycle’s fist electric vehicle: “To be a true Harley… it has to be cool.
+In the case of brand phenom Harley-Davidson, senior vice president and chief officer told The New York Times this about the iconic motorcycle’s fist electric vehicle: “To be a true Harley… it has to be cool.
 It has to make you feel something important about yourself.”
 When asked about the technical descriptions Richer added, “We’re not getting into spec wars at this time.
 The point is how you feel riding it.”

 Electric-Harley-Final

 The way to create this feeling is to deliver the true essence of what it is you or your company provides.
-Harley’s Tribal Signature™ is not a trumped up, over-hyped, facsimile manufactured to be all things to all people, but their simple truth.
-What people want is what they get from the artisans at their farmers’ market, the engineers at Tesla, the musicians in The , the chefs in that exciting new food truck, the software engineers at Adobe, the athletes on the US team, the pilots in , and yes, the gear heads at Harley-Davidson.
+Harley’s Tribal Signature™ is not a trumped up, over-hyped, generic facsimile manufactured to be all things to all people, but their simple truth.
+What people want is what they get from the artisans at their farmers’ market, the engineers at Tesla, the musicians in The , the chefs in that exciting new food truck, the software engineers at Adobe, the athletes on the US team, the pilots in the Blue Angels, and yes, the gear heads at Harley-Davidson.
 The truth.

 E-Street-Final